NoahStolk/DevilDaggersSurvivalEditor/README.md

 2. Unzip its contents.
 3. Run DevilDaggersSurvivalEditor.exe inside the folder.

-## Running from source
-- DevilDaggersSurvivalEditor uses pixel shaders.
-In order to build pixel shaders you will need Microsoft's DirectX SDK from June 2010, and use the FXC compiler tool.
-If you do not need to build pixel shaders (the build for the origin one is already included in the source), then you can skip this step and remove the pre-build event from Build Events in DevilDaggersSurvivalEditor.csproj's properties to prevent it from throwing an error.

 ## Links
 - [DevilDaggers.info website](https://devildaggers.info)
 - [Main web page for DevilDaggersSurvivalEditor](https://devildaggers.info/Tools/DevilDaggersSurvivalEditor)